Sewerbird/sewerbird.github.io/content/blog/_posts/2017-07-11-Broken Arm Saga.md

 ## Back to Work

 So that brings us to this blog post.
 It's been a week and a half since I've returned to work, and my recovery is going well.
 I can lift light items with my arm and don't need to walk in a sling anymore.
 My staples have been removed and the bruises have nearly gone away: the main hurdle now is to build up flexibility in my elbow, and that will be an ongoing process for several months, along with strength training.
-Hopefully I'll be back to my old self by October, 40cm of titanium and 16 screws heavier.
+Hopefully I'll be back to my old self by October, 40 centimeters of titanium and 16 screws heavier.

 The experience has humbled me mildly, but it's mostly made me realize the value of friendship and family and competent doctors.
 I'd like to particularly thank Gabriel, Andrea, and Eduardo for being positive-energy sources when I needed it most; Doctors Dong (Surgeon), Wang (Doctor), and Hu (Anesthesiology) for my bionics; and to Ricky, Nelson, and Sacha for making logistics at my home much easier.
 My Mom also gets special last mention because of course.
-With them and everyone elses' help I hope to return 100% soon.
+With them and everyone else's help I hope to return 100% soon.

 Finally: <b>GET AND MAINTAIN A GOOD MEDICAL INSURANCE PLAN</b>.
-I had to pay 6000$ out of pocket, but it'd've been 60,000$ if I was feeling too invincible for a plan.
-My work's insurance policy saved my ass and my arm, and this'd've been a tragedy if not for it.
+I had to pay $6000 out of pocket, but it would've been $60,000 if I was feeling too invincible for a plan.
+My work's insurance policy saved my ass and my arm, and this would've been a tragedy if not for it.